Working as a diagonal slice of your ration, PowerFeedPellets™ are a great way to keep your livestock operation running consistently.

-“I’m really pleased with how the 16% PowerFeedPellets™ hardened our calves with good gains as well.
-We will continue to use this product.”
+“I’m really pleased with how the PowerFeedPellets™ hardened our calves with good gains as well.
+We will continue to use the product in the future.”

-“The pellets worked well for us.
-Our steer and heifers were fed 4lbs per day with free choice hay and gained over 2lb a day for 45 days.
+“The PowerFeedPellets™ worked well for us.
+Our bull and heifers were fed 4lbs per day with free choice hay and gained over 2lb a day for 45 days.
 The cattle went to the pellet readily and the service was outstanding.
-We will continue to use this product in the future.
+We will continue to use this product in the future.”

-“The pellets and range cubes were safe feed sources that helped supplement our cattle and save on our other feed.
+“The PowerFeedPellets™ and PowerCubes™ were safe feed sources that helped supplement our cattle and save on our other feed.
 We like the product and the service that came with it!”

-Q: What is the pellet TDN (Total Digestible Nutrients)?
+What is the TDN (Total Digestible Nutrients) of the pellet?